tayloraswift/jpeg/examples/README.md

 Here, we have stored a string encoded as [UTF-8](https://en.wikipedia.org/wiki/UTF-8) data into the comment body.
 The text encoding is irrelevant to JPEG, but many metadata viewers will display JPEG comments as UTF-8 text, so this is how we will store it.

-When we created the rectangular data structure, we used the `.pack(size:layout:metadata:pixels:)` constructor, but we could also have used the regular `.init(size:layout:metadata:values:)` initializer, which takes a `[UInt16]` array of (row-major) interleaved color samples.
+When we created the rectangular data structure, we used the `pack(size:layout:metadata:pixels:)` constructor, but we could also have used the regular `init(size:layout:metadata:values:)` initializer, which takes a `[UInt16]` array of (row-major) interleaved color samples.
 This initializer assumes you already have the image data stored in the right order and format, so it’s a somewhat lower-level API.

 The next step is to convert the rectangular data into planar data.
-The method which returns the planar representation is the `.decomposed()` method.
+The method which returns the planar representation is the `decomposed()` method.

 ```swift
 let planar:JPEG.Data.Planar<JPEG.Common> = rectangular.decomposed()
 ```

 If the image layout uses subsampling, this method will downsample the image data with a basic box filter for the appropriate image planes.
 There is no concept of cositing or centering when downsampling, so this method takes no arguments.
 The box filter the library applies is a pretty bad low-pass filter, so it may be beneficial for you to implement your own subsampling filter and construct the planar data structure “manually” if you are trying to squeeze some extra quality into a subsampled JPEG.
-The `.init(size:layout:metadata:initializingWith:)` initializer can be used for this.
+The `init(size:layout:metadata:initializingWith:)` initializer can be used for this.
 It has the following signature:

 ```swift
 init(size:(x:Int, y:Int),